-Our class action attorneys will provide you with a free, no obligation consultation to review your claim and determine if you have legal options to file a GranuFlo lawsuit.
+Our Cincinnati GranuFlo lawyers will provide you with a free, no obligation consultation to review your claim and determine if you have legal options to file a lawsuit.
 We have a strong history of obtaining millions in verdicts and settlements and provide all of our services at no upfront cost.
 The only time we will charge you is if we recover compensation for your case.

 WHAT IS GRANUFLO?

 GranuFlo is an acid concentrate used in dialysis solution, or dialysate, for dialysis treatment for acute and chronic kidney failure.

 The drug was first released in the U.S. in 2003 by the German pharmaceutical manufacturer Fresenius Medical Care.
 GranuFlo is unique because it is a dry powder that contains a chemical substance called sodium diacetate.
 This substance is commonly found in baked goods and other foods as an agent used to kill or stop the growth of microorganisms.

 Additionally, GranuFlo is a type of dialysate called hemodialysis.
 Typically, this type of dialysis treatment is done about three times a week and is most commonly performed at a dialysis clinic.
 Hemodialysis extracts blood from the body where it is filtered by an artificial kidney known as a dialyzer.
 The extracted blood is then returned to the body by a separate tube after it has been rid of waste and excess water.